 - Excision biopsy – the lesion is cut out with a narrow margin, usually 2-3mm.
 This is used for possible melanoma skin lesions.

 Biopsies all receive a dressing, and may require stitches.
 Specific instructions regarding wound care after a biopsy will be given out at the time of procedure.
 Biopsy results usually take a few days to a week to obtain.
-Once back, Dr Hicks will discuss the result with you, and together plan the next management steps, as required.
+Once back, your doctor will discuss the result with you, and together plan the next management steps, as required.